X-ray dark-field signal reduction due to hardening of the visibility spectrum: Theory

 \section{Theory}

-In the following, we will introduce a mathematical model to connect the transmission and dark-field signals measured with polychromatic illumination to the spectra of detected intensity and visibility.
-To demonstrate the compatibility of this model with the measurements, we then perform a regression of the model to the measurement data with the POM material placed directly below the $G_0$ grating (Fig.~\ref{fig:point_grid}, left).
-It is then expanded to also include the detection of Compton-scattered radiation.
+In the following, we introduce a model to relate the polychromatically measured transmission and dark-field signals to the spectra of detected intensity and visibility.
+To demonstrate the model's accuracy, we then apply it to the measured data.